Eight-thousander: All 14

 On 16 October 1986, Italian Reinhold Messner became the first person to climb all 14 eight-thousanders.
 In 1987, Polish climber Jerzy Kukuczka became the second person to accomplish this feat.
 Messner summited each of the 14 peaks without the aid of bottled oxygen, a feat that was only repeated by the Swiss Erhard Loretan nine years later in 1995 (Kukuczka had used supplementary oxygen while summiting Everest but on no other eight-thousander).

 On 17 May 2010, Spanish climber Edurne Pasaban became the first woman to summit all 14 eight-thousanders.
 In August 2011, Austrian climber Gerlinde Kaltenbrunner became the first woman to climb the 14 eight-thousanders without the use of supplementary oxygen.

 The first couple and team to summit all 14 eight-thousanders were the Italians Nives Meroi (who was the second woman to accomplish this feat without supplementary oxygen), and her husband Romano Benet on 11 May 2017.
 The couple climbed alpine style, without the use of supplementary oxygen or other support.

-On 22 May 2024, Nepali guide Kami Rita summitted Everest for the 30th time (a record for Everest), also becoming the first-ever person to climb an eight-thousander 41 times.
+On 22 May 2024, Nepali guide Kami Rita summited Everest for the 30th time (a record for Everest), also becoming the first-ever person to climb an eight-thousander 41 times.
 In July 2022, Sanu Sherpa became the first person to summit all 14 eight-thousanders twice.
 He started with Cho Oyu in 2006, and completed the double by summiting Gasherbrum II in July 2022.

 On 20 May 2013, South Korean climber Kim Chang-ho set a new speed record of climbing all 14 eight-thousanders, without the use of supplementary oxygen, in 7 years and 310 days.
 On 29 October 2019, the British-Nepali climber Nirmal Purja set a speed record of 6 months and 6 days for climbing all 14 eight-thousanders with the use of supplementary oxygen.
 On 27 July 2023, Kristin Harila and Tenjen Lama Sherpa set a new speed record of 92 days for climbing all 14 eight-thousanders with supplementary oxygen.